PlanRVA/NearMissDash/README.md

 # Files
 Within the NM folders, there are:
 - Include : Unsure.
-- json : The GeoJSON edited by the app.
+- json : The GeoJSON of events is in this folder, events.geojson.
 - Lib : Necessary libraries.
 - scripts : Python scripts to handle venv, activate, and the original scripts for creating the GeoJSON and SQL, and pip.
-The create.sql.ipynb can be used to overwrite the SQL file to update it.
+The update.events.ipynb will pull the JSONBIN.io API and update a geoJSON locally.
+The create.sql.ipynb can then be used to overwrite the SQL file to update it.
 - sql : An SQL Source File of the events recorded in the app.
 - static : Images used on the site and the stylesheet.
 - templates : HTML pages used on the site (about, apphome, contact, dashboard, defs) and a dump.html for TBD bits of code.

+To make a Near Miss Dash -
+-branch project.
+-change file paths.
+-change json api connection or otherwise.
+-change Mapbox basemap to the desired basemap (current one is custom).
+-change where map is centered and change initial map icon placement in the apphome.html.
+-change colors and logos.